 There are a variety of cannabis products out there that provide consistent potency and purity for cannabis consumers.
 Among these innovative products is THC distillate, a solvent-free extract that contains up to 99% psychoactive THC and can be used for dabs, vape pens, edibles, and to top off joints and blunts.
 Medical consumers and recreational users can use these refined extracts to fill refillable vape cartridges or make edibles, more specifically.

 If you're interested in taking a peek behind the scenes and want to learn how to make THC distillate, you’ll quickly find out it can only be done in a lab.
 However, let’s be clear: You should not try to make distillate at home.
 It’s a complicated process that can have dangerous results when not done by knowledgeable, experienced, trained individuals with the proper equipment.
 For a more precise, potent, and consistent THC distillate, a laboratory setting is needed.
-Many whole-plant extract manufacturers rent equipment and provide training to show you how to make THC distillate for your own personal use
+Many whole-plant extract manufacturers rent equipment and provide training to show you how to make THC distillate for your own personal use.

 How To Make THC Distillate and What Equipment Is Used?

 Distillation, otherwise known as molecular separation, removes everything except for the cannabinoids.
 Depending on the extraction manufacturer, distillation techniques and equipment will vary, but all end up with an extremely potent product.
 When it comes to distillation, there are a few ways laboratories can approach extraction, some of them may even end up adding terpenes to the final odorless product, if you use advanced filtration techniques.

 Some THC distillate manufacturers can provide turnkey setups that include multiple components to separate cannabinoids and other molecules for consumption.
 The most popular distillation method is short path distillation that includes four glass pieces and a heating mantle.
 Glass components used include a boiling flask, a short path head, a receiving cow, and receiving flasks.
 The mantle heats the boiling flask as the purified vapors enter condenser paths to recondense into a clear or amber color.
 Using chillers, vacuum pumps, cold traps, and condensers, extractors can remove THC and CBD, as well as other terpenes and flavonoids.